socius-org/RedditHarbor/README.md

 ## Introduction

-Social media data from platforms like Reddit contains rich insights into human behavior and beliefs.
+Social media data from platforms like Reddit contains rich insights into human behaviour and beliefs.
 However, collecting and storing this data requires dealing with complex APIs.

 **RedditHarbor streamlines this entire process so you can focus on your research.**

 In plain language:

 - It connects to the Reddit API and downloads submissions, comments, user profiles etc.
-- It automatically **anonymises any personally identifiable information (PII)** to protect user privacy and comply with IRBs
+- It allows **anonymising any personally identifiable information (PII)** to protect user privacy and comply with IRBs
 - It then stores this data in an organized database (Supabase) that you control
 - You can then export the database to CSV/JSON formats for your analysis